 Bananas

-Let’s explore these banana doppelgängers and discover how each one visually echoes this beloved fruit:
+Let’s explore these banana doppelgängers and discover how each one visually echoes this world beloved fruit:

 1. Plantains

 At first glance, plantains could easily be mistaken for bananas.
-They’re longer, thicker, and often greener, but the overall shape is nearly identical.
+They’re longer and thicker, but the overall shape is identical to bananas.
 In fact, they belong to the same genus (Musa), and it’s only their starchier composition that sets them apart.
 Like bananas, they grow in large hanging bunches and share that same curved silhouette.

 3. Enset (False Banana)